jocelynperucca/startup/notes.md

 ## HTTPS and TLS
 HTTPS stands for Secure Hypertext TRansport Protocol.
 TLS is sometimes called SSL.
 - the -v parameter shows the verbose output of the HTTPS exchange.
 The > /dev/null redirection throws away the actual HTTP response, since we only care about the negotiation, by redirecting the output to the null device.
+- HTTPS normally runs on 433 while HTTP is one 80.
+TCP does flow control and makes the connection reliable